tammet/gkc/README.md

 for the TPTP syntax and problems, see http://www.tptp.org/
 * `strategy_file_name` is a json-syntax file for giving options and strategies to gkc.
 See and use the example files `unit.txt`, `neg.txt`, `runs.txt` in the `Examples` folder.

+For all options of running gkc, including the shared memory database usage, see

+    ./gkc -help

 Experimental results